appsquickly/typhoon/README.md

 #### Reams of it?

 Wait, we're still not done yet.
-One last thing: There's been a criticism that the XML is "un-readable", "pages and pages long", "heavy-weight", "all tangled up", "It made my son go blind!" and (my favorite): "My horse's tail fell off!". . ___Stop the press!___. . .
+One last thing: There's been a criticism that the XML is "un-readable", "pages and pages long", "heavy-weight", "all tangled up", "It made my son go blind!" and (my favorite) "My horse's tail fell off!". . ___Stop the press!___. . .
 If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">___sample application___</a> you'll see that this is <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">___simply not true___</a>.
 There is not much of it, it looks just fine and what there is can be grouped and modularized appropriately.